caoxuwen/bitgym/README.md

 BitGym contains several agents that applies reinforcement learning on bitcoin trading.
 This is a CS234 course project.

+The agents are in /agents folder, we have three types - dqn-based, pg-based and traditional trading strategies.

+To run training example - python dqn/agents/dqn/q7_prepro.py To run evaluation - change dqn/agents/dqn/q7_prepro.py last line from model.run to model.test
+To see trading behavior in test - change dqn/agents/dqn/configs/q7_prepro.py render_test = True

 This project depends on the [TradingGym](https://github.com/Yvictor/TradingGym) project.